Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 ### Budget Authorization, Allocation, Revision and Version

-Budget may be prepared as Draft during Project Setup / readiness work before the applicable Authorizing Basis exists, where the Project Type and process allow such preparation.
+Budget may be prepared as Draft during Project Setup / readiness work before the applicable Authorizing Basis Requirement is satisfied, where the Project Type and process allow such preparation.
 For the normal external-grant case this includes Budget preparation before the Funding Agreement is signed and registered.

-Formal Budget Approval occurs only after the applicable Project Authorizing Basis has been recorded in ERP.
-For the normal external-grant case this means the signed + registered Funding Agreement is recorded; for an internal grant the Research Council Decision provides the applicable basis.
+Formal Budget Approval occurs only after the applicable Project Authorizing Basis Requirement is satisfied and the relevant authorizing instrument(s) are recorded in ERP.
+For the normal external-grant case this means the signed + registered Funding Agreement is recorded; for an internal grant the Research Council Decision satisfies the applicable requirement.
 The curating Post-Award Manager explicitly approves the Budget, and Budget Approval is a Mandatory Setup Check.

 A Budget may be approved with only part of the total applicable Funding / authorized amount allocated to specific Budget Categories / Lines.
 The model must distinguish at least: